Ca-mega3-151/Sama/src/shared/Utilities/webLocalStorage/README.md

 # Overview

-The `localStorage` module provides a `Storage`-like object that uses either the browser's native `window.localStorage` if available or falls back to an in-memory storage mechanism.
+The `webLocalStorage` module provides a `Storage`-like object that uses either the browser's native `window.localStorage` if available or falls back to an in-memory storage mechanism.

 # API